PollingInc/polling-sdk-unity/README.md

     }
 ```
 #### 2.3 SdkPayload
-For this wrapper, in comparison to Java, you don't need to reference any Activity as Unity is contained into an Activity:
+For this wrapper, in comparison to Java, you don't need to reference any Activity as Unity is contained into an Activity.
+For iOS, you also just provide the required parameters:
 ```C#
 SdkPayload sdkPayload = new SdkPayload(request, callbacks, false);
 ```